There is some misinformation in the community about Mercy's NICU. Here are some answers to frequently asked questions so you can get the facts!

 Does Mercy have 24/7 NICU coverage?

-As part of our relationship with the UI Children’s Hospital NICU, Mercy is adding three nurse practitioners (ARNPs) to join Mercy neonatologist Roger Allen, MD for 24/7, in-house NICU coverage.
-Our first two additions – Stacey Guertin, ARNP, DNP and Teresa Davidson, ARNP, PNP – were both actually neonatal nurse practitioners at the University prior to joining Mercy.
+As part of our relationship with the UI Children’s Hospital NICU, Mercy added nurse practitioners (ARNPs) to join Mercy neonatologist Roger Allen, MD for 24/7, in-house NICU coverage.
+Stacey Guertin, ARNP, DNP and Teresa Davidson, ARNP, PNP were both actually neonatal nurse practitioners at the University prior to joining Mercy.

 Does Mercy have access to helicopter transfers, if necessary?